Hang Tien Exploration Tour

 Each season will have its own unique features for visitors to explore.
 In addition, visitors can check the weather in Tu Lan- Tan Hoa through Accuweather before joining the Vietnam caving tour.

-Adventure level on tour
+Adventure level of this tour

 After many years of adventure tourism activities, Oxalis Adventure Tours Vietnam has created a Level of Adventure scale to assist guests taking Oxalis tours in visualizing the complexity of each tour and choosing which is best suited for your health and fitness and interests.
 Other units or alternative terrain cannot be accommodated by this adventure-level table.
 Additionally, long-distance runners and anyone who engages in strenuous sports may not find this adventure-level chart to their liking.